Call for papers (Main track)

 AAAI/ACM Conference on AI, Ethics, and Society

-As AI is becoming more pervasive in our life, its impact on society is more significant and concerns and issues are raised regarding aspects such as value alignment, data handling and bias, regulations, and workforce displacement.
-Only a multi-disciplinary and multi-stakeholder effort can find the best ways to address these concerns, including experts of various disciplines, such as ethics, philosophy, economics, sociology, psychology, law, history, and politics.
+As AI is becoming more pervasive in our lives, its impact on society is more significant, raising ethical concerns and challenges regarding issues such as value alignment, safety and security, data handling and bias, regulations, accountability, transparency, privacy, and workforce displacement.
+Only a multi-disciplinary and multi-stakeholder effort can find the best ways to address these concerns, including experts from various disciplines, such as ethics, philosophy, economics, sociology, psychology, law, history, and politics.
 In order to address these issues in a scientific context, AAAI and ACM have joined forces to start a new conference, the AAAI/ACM Conference on AI, Ethics, and Society.

-The first edition of this conference will be co-located with AAAI-18 on February 2-3, 2018 in New Orleans, USA.
+The second edition of this conference will be co-located with AAAI-19 on January 27-28, 2019 in Honolulu, Hawaii, USA.
 The program of the conference will include peer-reviewed paper presentations, invited talks, panels, and working sessions.

-The conference welcomes contributions on a broad set of topics, included the following ones
+The conference welcomes contributions on a broad set of topics, including but not limited to the following:

 - Moral machine decision making